 But could this diet also enhance cognitive function?
 Could those olives, tomatoes, whole grains, and especially the nuts, do more than just lower cholesterol?
 Could they actually improve memory, alertness, and brain function?
 Let’s explore how the Mediterranean diet, enriched with nuts, might play a role in preserving cognitive health, based on various studies and scientific research.

-A lire aussi : How to Implement Mindfulness Training in High-Stress Work Environments?
+A voir aussi : How to Implement Mindfulness Training in High-Stress Work Environments?

 The Mediterranean diet (MedDiet) is a heart-healthy eating plan combining elements of Mediterranean-style cooking.
 It emphasizes eating primarily plant-based foods — fruits, vegetables, whole grains, legumes, and nuts.
 It replaces butter with healthy fats, such as olive oil, limits red meat to a few times a month, and recommends eating fish and poultry at least twice a week.